Piping Materials - Galvanic Corrosion

 When connecting pipes of various materials the difference in electrode potential may cause galvanic corrosion and serious damage on pipes, valves and other equipment in the system.
 Under certain circumstances in environments like water with free ions (like salt sea water), acids or bases, higher temperatures and enough oxygen, the systems deteriorate very fast.

 A very common connection in piping systems is copper and low-carbon steel.
 In connections like this steel corrodes many times faster than steel alone.

-The metals above will resist the metals below.
+The metals above resists the metals below.
 The greater the distance is between two metals, the greater the speed of corrosion.

 |Hastelloy C 4)|